decentraland/adr/content/ADR-1-adr-process.md

 - Need - Why is this ADR needed?
 Briefly describe the need motivating this proposed artifact to be created or work be done.
 What problem does it solve?
 - Specification - The technical specification should describe the syntax and semantics of any new feature.
 - Approach - How do you intend on addressing the need?
 Describe what you plan on doing and the rationale behind the decisions you propose.
 The level of detail here has to be enough to give the reader a clear understanding of the solution.
 Further detail can be addressed to satisfy comments and increase clarity.
-- Copyright Waiver - All EIPs must be in the public domain.
+- Copyright Waiver - All ADRs must be in the public domain.
 The copyright waiver MUST link to the license file and use the following wording: `Copyright and related rights waived via [CC0](/LICENSE).`

 ## Picking an ADR number